midnight snacks: brown butter salted caramel cookie cups & caramelized onion and gruyère biscuits

 A pinch coarse sea salt

-In a small pot or tall-sided sauce pan, combine water, sugar, and corn syrup.
+In a small pot or tall-sided sauce pan, combine 3 tbsp water, 1 cup sugar, and ¼ cup corn syrup.
 Bring to a boil (it should bubble lightly).
 Do not stir, but swirl the pan a few times so it doesn’t burn in one place.
-As soon as it’s boiling, drop in the cream and butter.
+As soon as it’s boiling, drop in the ½ cup cream and 1 stick butter.

 Lower the heat and stir.
 It should "bubble furiously" according to the recipe, which is why you need a tall-sided sauce pan.
 Continue stirring, until it turns from a cream-yellow color to a rich, nutty brown color.
 The mixture will start out bubbly and slimy but will become smooth and viscous, and it should drip off your spoon in ribbons when it's done.
 Pour into a heavily greased flat pan or dish (we used a glass bowl, which made things more difficult later when we tried to cut it).

 Let stand at room temperature for 30 minutes, sprinkle salt liberally, and then let stand for another 60 minutes.